Last update - May 16th 2014

-Using the list below for the 22 different mushrooms nutrition entries in our Protein database, the highest amount of Protein is in Mushrooms, shiitake, dried which contains 9.58 g of Protein per 100g.
+Using the list below for the 22 different mushrooms nutrition entries in our database, the highest amount of Protein is found in Mushrooms, shiitake, dried which contains 9.58 g of Protein per 100g.
 The lowest amount of Protein is in Mushrooms, Chanterelle, raw which in 100g contains 1.49 g of Protein.

-The median value of Protein is in Mushrooms, white, raw which in 100g contains 3.09 g of Protein.
-The average amount of Protein in 100g of mushrooms, based on the list below is 2.95 g of Protein.
+The median value of Protein is found in Mushrooms, white, raw which in 100g contains 3.09 g of Protein.
+The average amount of Protein contained in 100g of mushrooms, based on the list below is 2.95 g of Protein.

 From the Protein content in mushrooms list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each mushrooms item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Mushrooms, shiitake, dried.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Protein.
 Again you can find a full nutrition breakdown for all foods containing protein which can be scaled for different servings and quantities, from the complete list of foods high in Protein.